ubcecon/comet-open/comet-home/docs/pages/using_comet.md

 The COMET modules can be used for teaching in a variety of ways.
 While we designed most of them to work as a 1-hour (or two 1-hour) labs, they can also be used in a classroom or as a pre-reading/self-study for more advanced students.
 * Most of the modules include _self tests_ which are designed to be [formative](https://www.cmu.edu/teaching/assessment/basics/formative-summative.html) in nature.
 Some also include short writing exercises.
-  - We would not recommend using these for grades, except based on completion.
+  - We would _not_ recommend using these for grades, except if those grades are based on completion.
 * Generally, most modules should have someone "animating" them, such as a TA or Instructor, but they can absolutely be read ahead of time to prepare

 COMET modules can be launched interactively via a JupyterHub; there is an orientation in the introduction module to Jupyter.